 What to consider: Estates passing outside probate are subject to creditors’ claims for three years compared to just eight months given to creditors through the probate process.
 This increases the chance that a creditor will make a claim after disbursements have been paid out from the trust, which can lead to lawsuits against the trustee and/or beneficiaries.
 The shortened time creditors have to make a claim is an advantage of going through probate.

 Is Your Estate Set Up To Pass Through Probate or Avoid Probate?

 Estate planning is complex.
 Laws change and family situations change, making old estate plans obsolete or imprudent.
-It’s difficult to know the long-reaching consequences of estate planning unless you speak with an experienced estate planning attorney like Gem McDowell of the Law Office of Gem McDowell.
-He and his associate Lauren don’t just provide wills and trusts, but the insight and advice from years of experience on the real-world consequences of estate plans.
-Call Gem and Lauren today at their Mount Pleasant office at (843) 284-1021 or use this contact form to set up a consultation.
+It’s difficult to know the long-reaching consequences of estate planning unless you speak with an experienced estate planning attorney like Gem McDowell of Gem McDowell Law Group.
+He don’t just provide wills and trusts, but the insight and advice from years of experience on the real-world consequences of estate plans.
+Call Gem today at their Mount Pleasant office at (843) 284-1021 or use this contact form to set up a consultation.